Aiken Canyon Preserve: Fires

 From the dendrochronology of a cross-section examination of Ponderosa Pine Trees (Pinus ponderosa), it was found that between the years of 1602 and 1999 there were over 20 fire incidents at Aiken canyon preserve.
 There were also "five fire years including 1753, 1839, 1859, 1892 and 1933".

 These occurrences were suggested to be from railroad expansion and cattle ranching from the result of frequent mailing services within the area between 1872 and 1935 as well as changing weather patterns.

 The finding of gold within the Front Range area early 19th century lead to the establishment of Denver city in Colorado which then created mailing service popularity.
 The frequent mailing services then lead to the establishment of railroads such as the Kansas Pacific, Union Pacific, Denver Pacific Railway and Telegraph Company and the Denver and Rio Grande Railway.
-The expansion of these railroads near Aiken Canyon brought cattle ranching to the area as it was common for cattle to be sold to the gold minors in exchange for gold.
+The expansion of these railroads near Aiken Canyon brought cattle ranching to the area as it was common for cattle to be sold to the gold miners in exchange for gold.
 This construction and agriculture expansion increased the rangeland area burning for better cattle fodder.
 The areas are burned to maneuver the cattle into better vegetative patches of land to exclude the already used up grasslands.
 This cycle of occurrences caused the majority of the historical fire instances.

 The El Niño-Southern Oscillation has also been shown to have contributed to other fire anomalies at the Aiken canyon area between the periods of 1753 and 1935.
-This association is due to the lower escalation forests of Ponderosa Pine trees which are expanded through seed disbursement during the wetter than usual weather periods of El Niño during summer and spring along with periods of La Niña which create a climate that is drier than usual with droughts, lack of humidity and precipitation.
+This association is due to the lower elevation forests of Ponderosa Pine trees which are expanded through seed disbursement during the wetter than usual weather periods of El Niño during summer and spring along with periods of La Niña which create a climate that is drier than usual with droughts, lack of humidity and precipitation.
 The drier periods created lagged fire occurrences which fueled the wildfires with the Ponderosa Pine trees around the Rocky Mountains and specifically Front Range area through the cycle of warm and cold climate changes.